qqqqqqq-bit/ImmunoWES/README.md

-# Intergration platform for Immunoassay using whole exome sequences
+# ImmunoWES: An Integrated Pipeline for Somatic Mutation and HLA Analysis in Precision Oncology

 ## Overview
 This repository provides a comprehensive analysis workflow that integrates whole-exome sequencing (WES) data with HLA genotyping information.
 The aim is to explore how somatic mutations interact with the human leukocyte antigen (HLA) system to influence immune-mediated disease progression and clinical outcomes.